ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 The vSAN option offers customized configurations, with various options for disk type, size, and quantity:
 * Disk quantity - 2, 4, 6, 8, or 10
-* Storage disk - 960 GB SSD, 1.9 TB SSD, 3.8 TB SSD, or 7.68 TB SSD (SSD SED disks are supported for Skylake servers.)
+* Storage disk - 960 GB SSD, 1.9 TB SSD, 3.8 TB SSD, or 7.68 TB SSD.
 In addition, two cache disks of 960 GB are also ordered per host.

-   3.8 TB SSD (solid-state disk) drives are supported when they are made generally available in a data center.
+   3.8 TB SSD (solid-state disk) drives are supported when they are made available in a data center.
    {: note}

-* High Performance with Intel Optane - this option provides two extra capacity disk bays for a total of 10 capacity disks.
-It's available only for vSphere 6 instances.

 ### Licenses (IBM-provided or BYOL) and fees
 {: #vc_vcenterserveroverview-license-and-fee}